hartonoosu/Final_Cybella/README.md

     Then the backend is successfully running.

-5. For macOS: if port 5000 is already being used, turn off AirPlay from the macbook settings
+5. On macOS: if port 5000 is already being used, try turning off AirPlay from the macbook settings